altid/irc/CONTRIBUTING.md

 ## New Services

-Testfs can be considered as a simplest-case, complete service for ubqt.
+Testfs can be considered as a simplest-case, complete service for Altid.
 A few notable caveats exist for services, and are as follows:
  - Events must be a normal file
    - FIFO are tempting to use, but suffer only allowing one listener at a time.
-This limits a ubqt network to a single server type, therefor is undesirable.
+This limits an Altid network to a single server type, therefor is undesirable.
  - Tabs must list all buffers still open since startup.
 A client close must remove a tab from the file.

 ## New Clients

-Arguably the most simple thing to implement in ubqt is a client.
+Arguably the most simple thing to implement in Altid is a client.
 They simply have to attach to a server, and issue ctrl/(input when applicable) messages.
 Optionally, they can handle and delete notifications for the buffer they are viewing.